GOING HOME by Roger Hathaway, Jan 21, 2012

 Addendum 1/24/2012: Since publishing the above article a few days ago, some friends have reached out to me with great love, attempting to convince me that suicide is not appropriate, perhaps that I still have important work to do, and other such arguments.
 On one hand, I cannot help but feel love in return because I know they mean well.
 It is difficult for me to respond, and I certainly cannot recant what I feel so strongly to be true.
 The other day, Lisa and I watched the movie, Jesus of Nazareth, a 1977 production, 6 hours 22 minutes, with Robert Powell as Jesus.
 We liked the movie very much, except for its overtly jewish motif.
 At one point, the disciples were resting around a campfire when Peter approached Jesus saying something like: "Since you said that if you go to Jerusalem they will kill you there; then it is our duty to prevent you from going."
 Jesus said to him, "Peter, you are thinking like men think."
 After a pause, He said, "Get thee behind me Satan."
 The church has yet to understand that Jesus' destiny was to show us the way to exit this World.
 He did not resist his captors, nor did He even protest.
 Meek as a Lamb to slaughter, He asks us to follow Him.
 The church teaches a doctrine of vicarious atonement: that because He died in our place, we don't have to die like that.
 It is true that His perfect death repaired the Old Covenant breach of contract; He did that in our place, freeing us from condemnation so that we can once again work out our salvations with fear and trembling.
 And He secured a New Covenant (see Hebrews 8) which Christian religionists don't discuss.
 So, listen to what Jesus said to His friends after His resurrection: "do you not know that you have yet to be abused and to be accused unjustly; and have yet to be shut up in prison, and condemned unlawfully, and crucified without reason, and buried shamefully, as was I myself, by the evil one?
 Do you dare to spare the flesh, you for whom the Spirit is an encircling wall?"
 He sure wasn't preaching what we hear from pulpits, was He?
 He was preparing His sheep to follow His path to a Death.
 I want to end this note with this excerpt from Jesus' words, "Therefore, become seekers for death, like the dead who seek for life; for that which they seek is revealed to them.
 And what is there to trouble them?
 As for you, when you examine death, it will teach you election.
 Verily I say unto you, none of those who fear death will be saved; for the kingdom of God belongs to those who put themselves to death."
 This is all very REAL to me, therefore it might be my destiny to show once again that WAY which Jesus showed.
 If God removes this cup from me, I shall be relieved; otherwise, I say, "not mine, but Thy will be done."

 Addendum 1/25/2012: The serious contemplation of suicide has brought surprising results: I sleep more peacefully; I feel euphoric much of the time; I feel more eager to leap through that open door.
 As a spirit-being, I want very much to leave this physical nature behind so that I can say with Jesus that I, too, have risen.
 And the concept seems more clear each day that it is a real victory over Satan's world to will one's own death and abandon the great lie to those who want it.
 The peace which I feel leaves me totally non-caring about what the demonic syndicate in Washington does or does not do; I just don't care.
-I don't care what the villainous bureaucrats of Grundy, Virginia do.
 I don't care what happens to any of my earthly goods.
-I don't care what people think of me (a flood of hate is most probable).
+I don't care what people think of me (contempt probably).
 I don't even care what God does with my website; after all, it was His work, to do with as He wills; I'm not attached to anything or anyone in this world's magic theater.
 I don't care what God does with all those whom I've known and loved, or who loved me, for they are His children and responsible for themselves; who am I to worry about how God deals with His own Family?
 Now I see how great were those teachings of Jesus that one must disconnect from all earthly relationships and attachments, virtually to die to this World.
 It is a peace beyond understanding which fills my soul. "what is there to trouble them?"
 Answer: nothing!
 No stresses, no angers, no anchors.
 I feel drawn ever more powerfully toward Home.

 In times past, God used your enemies to gather you unto Himself.
 I say to you now that the time has come for you to take responsibility for your own Liberation.
 Blessed are those who put themselves to death in the name of our Lord.
 One can witness his contempt for Satan's kingdom by abandoning it conspicuously.
 The prodigal will be welcomed Home with joyous celebration in Heaven.